GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/intro.txt

   controlled interfaces in support of re-use of primitives and recipes for different types of data, when possible.
 For example, all primitives called ``flatCorrect`` must apply the flat field correction appropriate for the data’s current AstroDataType, and must have the same set of input parameters.
+This is a Gemini Coding Standard, it is not enforced by the Recipe System.

   **recipe** -- Represents the sequence of transformations.
 A recipe is a simple text file that enumerates the set and order of **primitives** that will